AlexsLemonade/training-modules/virtual-setup/slack-procedures.md

 If you need help during instruction or on consultation days and it is helpful to share your screen, a course instructor will initiate a [Slack call](https://slack.com/help/articles/216771908-Make-calls-in-Slack).
 Your instructor will ask you to [share your screen](https://slack.com/help/articles/115003501303-Share-your-screen-with-Slack-Calls) using the share your screen icon circled in yellow below.
+It is located at the bottom middle of your Slack call window.

 <img src = screenshots/slack-call-control.png width = 300>